Discovery & Exploratory

 – Laura Piddock, Scientific Director, GARDP

-The drug development funnel
+The drug discovery and development funnel

 GARDP has screened thousands of compounds (i.e., substances synthesised in laboratory) and natural products (that are produced by microbes) for antibiotic activity.
 The goal is to identify compounds with the potential either to become a new antibiotic, or to restore activity of an existing antibiotic that has been affected by drug resistance.